Outdooractive/mvt-tools/README.md

 ---
 ### mvt info

-Print some informations about vector tiles/GeoJSONs.
+Print some informations about vector tiles/GeoJSONs:
+- The number of features, points, linestrings, polygons per layer
+- The properties for each layer
+- Counts of specific properties

 **Example 1**: Print information about the MVTTools test vector tile at zoom 14, at Yaoundé, Cameroon.